 Neonicotinoids are insecticides chemically related to nicotine.
 Neonicotinoids have success against sucking insects such as aphids and against chewing pests such as beetles and cutworms.
 Due to its water solubility, these chemicals are highly systemic in the plant roots and new leaf tissues and have been utilized for seed treatment since 1990's.
+According to the Environmental Protection Agency (EPA) proprietary data, about 30% of the soybean acres planted in the US are treated with Neonicotinoids.

-Recently, the Environmental Protection Agency (EPA) conducted a study of soybean seeds that have been treated with neonicotinoids versus not receiving any insect control treatment with an outcome that in most cases, yield was not affected.
+Recently, the EPA conducted a study of soybean seeds that have been treated with neonicotinoids versus not receiving any insect control treatment with an outcome that in most cases, yield was not affected.